nordic-mountain/Enigmis/README.md

 ------------------------------------------------------------------------------------------------------------

 ### Vigenère Cipher
-To encrypt with a Vigenère Cipher you can you this function:
+To encrypt with a Vigenère Cipher you can use this function:

 `Vigen.Encrypt(msg="GooLookLikePoo", key="BluePoo")`